szwank/Optymalizacja-sieci-neuronowych/README.md

 - Tensorflow-gpu 1.12.0
 - Keras 2.2.4

-- dataset photos of skin changes (not included)
+ Dataset photos of skin changes (not included)